 The employer or the employee may terminate the contract by serving one month's notice, however either party may claim compensation for the termination of the contract if such claim is justified.
 Bahraini workers are covered by an insurance scheme such that they get pension after retirement.
-Non-Bahraini workers are entitled to payment of leaving indemnity, which is based on their period of employment.
+Non-Bahraini workers and Bahraini worker whose wages exceed BD 4,000 to the extent which exceeds the aforesaid amount are entitled to payment of leaving indemnity, which is based on their period of employment.
 The leaving indemnity is calculated on the basis of fifteen days' wages for each year of the first three years of service and one month's wages for each year of service thereafter.
 If a worker is dismissed from service for a justified cause, then the said worker shall not be entitled to receive notice pay or compensation.